 The Imprint requested comment from the Syracuse Police Department, Onondaga County Sheriff and the District Attorney’s office, and law enforcement officials in Monroe County, and none of them had responded by press time.

 Abe Kenmore is a political reporter with the Watertown Daily Times in Jefferson County, New York.
 This story was produced as part of his Raise the Age reporting fellowship with The Imprint.
-Michael Fitzgerald is the New York Editor for the Chronicle of Social Change.
+Michael Fitzgerald is the New York Editor for the Imprint.

 *CORRECTION, Wednesday, August 21: Due to an editing error, an earlier version of this story stated that Mayor Bill de Blasio’s office had not responded to requests for comment.
-They did, referring the Chronicle to NYPD.
+They did, referring the Imprint to the New York City Police Department.